bureson/nn-compass/scenes/dilemma9.md

 # Feedback
 Great choice.
 You choose to do something about the issue of low value from the performance board meetings as well as the red KPI's.
 A workshop that ensures buy-in from team members could be a good starting point.
 Remember that you are responsible for ensuring that the outcome is in line with the overall organisational priorities.

-This is a dilemma of building teams and ensuring an inclusive work environment while also setting direction and driving outcomes
+This is a dilemma of building teams and ensuring an inclusive work environment while also setting direction and driving outcomes.